tezos/tezos/docs/index.rst

 Zeronet is the most cutting-edge development network of Tezos.
 It is restarted without notice, possibly several times a day.
-This network is mostly used internally by the Tezos developers and may have *different constants* that Alphanet or Mainnet, for example it has shorter cycles and a shorter interval between blocks.
+This network is mostly used internally by the Tezos developers and may have *different constants* from Alphanet or Mainnet, for example it has shorter cycles and a shorter interval between blocks.
 We offer no support for the Zeronet.